sadikh0903/sep10-freedom-project/blog/entry04.md

 * learned this by using the Aframe schools tutorial, and by searching up tutorials on youtube
 * I'm still having trouble on the rotation aspect, and adding other effects on this.
 * I'm going to try making my own little combination of geometric shapoes using all of the aspects I've learnt through learning log 1 & 2.
+(This is all from my learning log)

+I had trouble with some of the Aframes tinkering code because this is what I had originally (which didn't really display amything and none of the geometric functions worked)

 [Previous](entry03.md) | [Next](entry05.md)